parro-it/comws/readme.md

   Comws is supported in all versions of [iojs](https://iojs.org) without any flags.

-  To use comws with node, you must be running __node 0.12.0__ or higher for generator and promise support.
+  To use comws with node, you must be running __node > 0.11.16__ or __node > 0.12.0__ for generator and promise support, and must run node with the --harmony-generators or --harmony flag.

 ## Getting started